What is a floodplain?

 FEMA recently released the Preliminary Flood Insurance Rate Maps (FIRMs) for the Coastal Flood Risk Study that are now available for review by the public.
 To view what effect the study may have on your property please select the “Preliminary Coastal Flood Risk Map” button.

 The County will host a community Flood Risk Open House meeting.
 At this meeting, representatives from FEMA will be available to answer any resident questions or concerns.
-This meeting will be held on September 13 from 4-7 P.M.
+This meeting is scheduled for Wednesday, March 15 from 4-7 p.m.
 The location for the meeting is:

 Havert L. Fenn Center